Andelad/project-content-vault/docs/core/App Logic.md

 4. Project end date auto-syncs to last phase's end date
 5. Project estimated hours = sum of phase allocations

-**Result:** Timeline shows each phase as a distinct time period with its own auto-estimates.
+**Result:** Each phase is treated as a distinct time period with its own auto-estimate allocation.

 ---

-### Workflow 4: Plan Specific Work
+### Workflow 5: Plan Specific Work

 **Goal:** Schedule work at specific times